benhowell/re-frame-modal/README.md

 # re-frame-modal
 Basic [re-frame](https://github.com/Day8/re-frame) recipe for creating modal/dialog/overlay panels.
-This implementation is pure re-frame and css, free from jQuery and DOM manipulation and can be used as a drop-in replacement for [Bootstrap modals](http://getbootstrap.com/javascript/#modals) (minus all that jQuery and javascript cruft).
+This implementation is pure re-frame and css, free from jQuery and DOM manipulation and can be used as a drop-in replacement for [Bootstrap modals](http://getbootstrap.com/javascript/#modals) (minus all that jQuery cruft).

 ## Usage